horomartini/music-scales-api/README.md

 npm jest package uses outdated packages Glob@7.2.3 and inflight@1.0.6, consider using an alternative to jest

+node --inspect might be a security vulnerability when exposed with 0.0.0.0:port: https://nodejs.org/en/learn/getting-started/debugging#exposing-the-debug-port-publicly-is-unsafe node --nolazy is so that breakpoints and debugging on IDEs work with async/await

 compile grpc protobufs to ts types example (has to be in powershell or cmd):
 ```